minnocent12/cs_chabot/README.md

 Computer Science Department Chatbot
-This project is a rule-based and hybrid chatbot specifically designed to answer questions related to the Computer Science department at a university.
-The chatbot can handle both predefined questions and more open-ended queries using a combination of keyword detection, machine learning, and GPT-3 responses.
+This project is a rule-based and hybrid chatbot specifically designed to answer questions related to the Computer Science department at a Georgia State university.
+The chatbot can handle both predefined questions and more open-ended queries using a combination of keyword detection, machine learning (Natural language Processing).

 Features
 Predefined Questions: The chatbot handles predefined questions covering topics such as courses, admission, program details, eligibility, graduation requirements, and career opportunities.
 Natural Language Processing: For non-predefined queries related to the Computer Science department, the chatbot uses NLP techniques to detect and classify user intents.
-GPT-3 Integration: If the chatbot cannot match a user's query to a predefined category or if it's outside the scope of the department, it uses GPT-3 to generate a helpful response.
 Web Interface: A frontend interface with a chatbot widget that users can interact with directly.

 Project Structure

 cs_chatbot/